 But I LOVED dodgeball.
-For me dodgeball was about strategy, grit and releasing pent up energy.
+For me, dodgeball was about strategy, grit and releasing pent-up energy.

-I think this is one of the reasons why gym teachers loved Friday dodgeball.
+This is one of the reasons why gym teachers loved Friday dodgeball.
 A great way to expel all that extra emotional and physical adrenaline.
 Get it out on the court, so it didn’t inappropriately manifest itself and send you to the principal’s office.

 Flexibility Within Our Foundation

 This may be why I never had any real passions in high school.
 I was involved in the arts because that is where I felt some level of comfort and belonging, but barely.
-Never felt I was very good, always comparing myself to my classmates.
+Never felt I was very good, constantly comparing myself to my classmates.
 And frankly, because those activities did not carry much weight in the overall scheme of things, I did not take them seriously.

 Flexing My Mind

-Although, a revelation did occur during my senior year in high school.
+Although a revelation did occur during my senior year in high school.
 After being asked by an instructor what I would like to do in the future.
 I confidently said, “Travel the world and paint my experiences.”

 I indeed began traveling.
 Maybe not to the far reaches of the earth at first.
-But by the age of 25, after a discussion and planning session with some college classmates we were off to Europe visiting the art and architecture of places we had only read about in our art history books.
+But by the age of 25, after a discussion and planning session with some college classmates, we were off to Europe, visiting the art and architecture of places we had only read about in our art history books.

 I lit a spark that day when answering the “future” question.
 I believe my subconscious chose that particular time to reveal a true passion.
 And my mind was flexible enough to carry it through.